 The Osprey Farpoint is an absolute classic among digital nomad backpacks.
 It is fairly small and thus, works great for cabin luggage.
 It is also very lightweight with only 3 pounds (1.4 kg), which means you still have a lot of weight left for your personal belongings before you reach the carry-on luggage limit of 15 pounds (7 kg).

 In terms of material quality, Osprey is one of the best brands you can get.
 The zippers are very sturdy and you can lock them with a luggage lock if needed.
 It is made from ripstop fabric, which reduces the chances of tearing.
-While it is not waterproof, it is still water resistant and can definitely take some rain.
-If you want to be completely safe you can buy an additional rain cover.
+While it is not waterproof, it is still

 Not only does this nomad bag come with the usual padded shoulder, chest and waist straps.
 You can also turn it on its side and attach an additional shoulder strap.
 In case you don’t want to carry it on your back, you can also carry it on one shoulder.